Freight Shipping from New York City to Detroit

 How much does it cost to ship freight from New York City to Detroit?

-Full truckload (FTL) rates from New York City, NY to Detroit, MI currently range from $1,344-$1,656 for a standard dry van load over the 625-mile route.
+Full truckload (FTL) rates from New York City, NY to Detroit, MI currently range $1,344-$1,656 (roughly $2.15-$2.66 per mile over 625 miles).
 LTL shipments typically cost $544-$931 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New York City to Detroit?

-Standard FTL transit from New York City to Detroit is approximately 11 hrs by truck over 625 miles.
+Standard FTL transit from New York City to Detroit is approximately 11 hrs by truck over 625 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Howland Hook Marine Terminal (Staten Island) to Norfolk Southern Detroit Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for New York City to Detroit freight?